Skip to main content

 Metropolitan Cathedral of the Immaculate Conception, Roxas City

 The Cathedral sits in the heart of the cultural heritage sites of Roxas City.
 The current structure is from a reconstruction in 1954.
-This is a good place to start your Visita Iglesia.

 The original church in Pan-ay was first established in 1774.
 A typhoon in 1875 devastated the church.
 It wasn't until 1884 that it was reconstructed in the colonial Baroque style.
 The walls are made of coral blocks and are three meters thick (about 9.84 feet).
 Renovations have been made to the roof and belfry in recent years due to the ravages it has suffered from termites and the passage of time.
 It was once again devastated by typhoon Yolanda in 2013 but has now been repaired.
 Santa Monica is a National Historical Landmark.
 There are public vans (PUV) that go to Pan-ay from Roxas City.

 The 150-year old façade of St. Tomas de Villanueva is made of coral sandstone capped by a pediment.
-Note how the thick walls create deep recesses that lead to arched doors and geometrical windows.
+Note how the thick walls create deep recesses that lead to arched doors and geometric windows.
 The Church was built by the Augustinian Congregation during the Spanish colonial period.
 Dao is a 45-minute ride from Roxas City.

 The moss covered buttresses, bell tower and walls of St. Martin de Tours are all that remain of the original façade after an earthquake in 1948.
 The original structure is from 1833 and is made of yellow sandstone.
 Every level of the five-storey bell tower has a bell of varying sizes made in 1881.

-Main Altar, St. Martin de Tours
+Main Altar, Saint Martin of Tours

 The windows of the painted dome illuminate the interior of Santa Catalina Church.
 Mambusao is reached by buses and PUVs from Punta Dulog Bus Terminal in Roxas City.